xrdt/xrdt.github.io/_posts/2020-01-02-important-skills.md

 People skills are so important because, in the end, everything is about people.
   * People can make or break an experience.
   * How to figure out who to have loyalty to.
+  * If people start moving the goalposts on you or applying double standards or overall just not being straight with you, you should go right ahead and cut them out of your life.
+Ain't nobody got time to deal with that two faced backstabbing unreliable nonsense.
 3. [What to do with your life](http://www.windsweptsoftware.net/rickoverthoughts.pdf) and how to figure it out.
 4. How to keep yourself spiritually, physically, and mentally sharp (nutrition,